Introduction to Saffron Farming Project Report, Cost and Profit

 |B. Operational & Maintenance Cost

 |3||Labor charges (striping & drying)||7,200/-|

 |C. Total Expenditure (A+B) 2,35,950/-|

 |F. Profit on next season will be more than Rs.
 6,00,000/- per yield.

 (Without corm purchase and with increased corms produce).

 From the next planting season, the farmer need not buy corms but rather the corms start producing cormlets about 3 to 6 from one mother corm.
 Hence the production value will increase approximately three times.
 Excluding labor charges and other investment costs.
 The young farmer can make profits of more than six lakhs which will be increasing every season under the best greenhouse cultivation and storage practices on each harvest thereon.
 For more profits, the farmer has to cut down on labor costs by hiring only during the planting season and flowering season.

 Saffron Farming Project Report – Marketing of Saffron

 Saffron is the only spice that is used in many ways.
 It is widely used in cooking special dishes and bakery items.
-Saffron has many industrial usages such as in medicine, cosmetic, dye, dairy, tobacco, and alcohol industries.
-Saffron full threads which are not broken, vivid crimson coloring, elasticity, and slight moistness has more demand and value in the market.
+Saffron has many industrial usages such as in medicine, cosmetics, dye, dairy, tobacco, and alcohol industries.
+Saffron full threads which are not broken, vivid crimson coloring, elasticity, and slight moistness have more demand and value in the market.
 Saffron can be stored for a long duration.
-Apart from selling the saffron to the many industries, one can start selling the products directly to the end users through social media and online making huge profits.
+Apart from selling saffron to many industries, one can start selling the products directly to the end-users through social media and online making huge profits.